core-wg/senml-spec/draft-jennings-core-senml.md

 | Time          | t    | float   |
 | Update Time   | ut   | float   |
 {:cols='r l l'}

-TODO - Discuss encoding of String and Data

 The RelaxNG schema for the XML is: